Hair Porosity: Types, Causes, And How To Determine Its Level

 5. Hair Drying Test

 Dampen your hair and see how long it takes to dry.
 High porosity hair dries quickly, while low porosity hair takes a long time to dry.
 If your hair dries at an average pace, you have normal hair porosity.
+However, the drying time may also vary depending on hair thickness.
+For instance, fine hair dries faster.

 6. Shine Test